 How to make your chatbot more human

 With 67% of consumers worldwide using chatbots regularly, organizations are flocking to these unique solutions to customer service challenges.
 However, with the bot market getting flooded, the quality of an organization’s chatbot is increasing in importance.
 The emerging trend is that consumers want to feel like they’re speaking to a real person.
-But how do you ensure that human touch whilst maintaining the advantages of the chatbot?
+But how do you ensure that human touch whilst maintaining the advantages of ai chatbot?
 Here are a few tips to bear in mind.

 Most of the internet’s widely popular chatbots are voice-activated and communicate verbally, so getting the right voice can be the difference between a human-like experience and a computeristic interaction.
 Think of Siri, probably the most well-known contextual chatbot (one that stores information from conversations to learn about its user).
 Siri, much like her counterparts in Alexa, Cortana, and Google Assistant, has neutral, natural voices.

 The language-learning app, Duolingo, has taken the lead from these companies in developing their own vocal chatbot.
 “Learning a language can be near impossible without someone to practice with, so the company behind Duolingo has developed chatbots in multiple languages to help their users practice their pick-up lines without accidentally offending any native speakers.
 Still, the voices chosen are natural, human-sounding voices.
 Gone are the days of robotic text-to-speech machines” says Steven Bennett, a tech blogger at Writinity and Researchpapersuk.